History of Western Thought

 - Idea of a University by John Henry Newman (selections)

-- “The Regensburg Address” by Pope Emeritus Benedict XVI
+- “The Regensburg Address” by Pope Benedict XVI

-In addition, the entire senior class will gather for lectures presenting other key ideas on various topics, including a multi-week unit on late modern and postmodern thinkers, including Marx, Nietzsche, and Foucault.
+The entire senior class will also gather for lectures presenting other key ideas on various topics, including a multi-week unit on modern and postmodern thinkers, including Rousseau, Marx, and Nietzsche.

 Course Requirements

-Students should expect daily readings assignments (and quizzes), near-weekly writing assignments, and occasional examinations.
+- Students should expect daily readings assignments (and quizzes) and weekly writing evaluations.

-- The final grade each quarter will be based on the following:
+- The final grade each quarter will be based on a point system.
+The points will consist of the following:

 - Participation